clash-lang/docs.clash-lang.org/tutorial/src/first-steps/test-bench.md

-# Circuit testbench
+# Circuit test bench

 There are multiple reasons as to why you might want to create a so-called *test bench* for the generated HDL:

 - You want to compare post-synthesis / post-place&route behavior to that of the behavior of the original generated HDL.
-- Need representative stimuli for your dynamic power calculations.
+- You need representative stimuli for your dynamic power calculations.
-- Verify that the HDL output of the Clash compiler has the same behavior as the Haskell / Clash specification.
+- You want to verify that the HDL output of the Clash compiler has the same behavior as the Haskell/Clash specification.

 For these purposes, you can have the Clash compiler generate a *test bench*.
 In order for the Clash compiler to do this you need to do one of the following: